tommyskott/dotfiles/README.md

 1. Download and install [1Password](https://1password.com/) so your login credentials are easy to access for the rest of the guide.

+1. Download and install [Google Chrome](https://www.google.com/chrome/) web browser and sign in to your profile.

 1. Download Xcode from the macOS [App Store](https://apps.apple.com/se/app/xcode/id497799835), or from Apple's [website](https://developer.apple.com/xcode/).
 When it has completed, install the Xcode cli tools with `xcode-select --install`.

+1. Login to your accounts (e-mail, calendar, notes) in System Settings -> Accounts so the data can start syncing.

 ## OhMyZsh